muksanakhatun/PowerBI-Project_climatechange-glacier/README.md

 So, if we don't take any action against ***climate change*** then  With continued carbon emissions, the melting of other ice caps and thermal expansion of the ocean, a multi-metre sea-level rise appears likely.It is bad news for the nearly 600 million people that live in **coastal zones** worldwide.
 Other major problems that will ocure are:
 1. destabilized global food systems
 2. habitat loss for polar wildlife
-3. Scarcity of fresh water.
+3. Scarcity of fresh water etc.